keploy/java-sdk/README.md

                 2. You can also run the application with coverage to see the test coverage.

             - Using command line
-                1. Add below code in your testfile and run `mvn test`.
+                1. Add below code in your testfile and run `mvn test -DargLine="-javaagent:<your full path to agent jar>.jar"`.

                    ```java
                       @Test